ichiro-its/ros2-ci/README.md

       - name: Checkout
         uses: actions/checkout@v2.3.4
       - name: Build and test
-        uses: ichiro-its/ros2-ci@v0.3.0
+        uses: ichiro-its/ros2-ci@v0.3.1
         with:
           ros2-distro: foxy
           pre-build: apt-get update && apt-get install -y libssl-dev
 ```

+The build result will be put in the `.ws` directory under the project's repository.
-> For more information, see [action.yml](./action.yml) and [this guide](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions).
+For more information, see the [action.yml](./action.yml) and [this guide](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions).

 ## License